10/07/2009 and 10/08/2009

 - Setting: International

-- Health status: Healthy and those with elevated chronic disease risk (coronary heart disease/cardiovascular disease, T2D, metabolic syndrome and obese)
+- Health status: Healthy and those with elevated chronic disease risk (CHD/CVD, type 2 diabetes, metabolic syndrome and obesity)

 - Nutrition-related problem/condition: None.

-- Study design preferences: RCT or clinical controlled studies, large non-randomized observational studies, cohort, case-control studies, systematic review and meta-analysis
+- Study design preferences: RCT or clinical controlled studies, large non-randomized observational studies, cohort, case-control studies, systematic reviews and meta-analysis

 - Study dropout rate: Less than 20%; preference for smaller dropout rates